madees/BeatStepAnimator/README.md

 1. First install DS100 OSC module (in Chataigne/Files menu/Community module manager...).
 You can also download the module folder from https://github.com/madees/dbaudio-DS100-Chataigne-Module/archive/master.zip and manually unzip and copy the DS100 OSC module master folder in your ..Chataigne/modules/ folder).
 2. Download the .noisette and all .js in the same folder.
 3. Launch Chataigne and open this .noisette.
-4. IP of DS100 device should be setup accordingly in DS100 module OSC output settings (default is 192.168.1.100).
+4. It should show the Dashboard full screen, if not check View menu to show Dashboard
-5. Check that the MIDI module for BeatStep is set to the correct MIDI interface.
+5. IP of DS100 device should be setup accordingly in DS100 module OSC output settings (default is 192.168.1.100).
-5. View the Dashboard full screen
+6. Check that the MIDI module for BeatStep is set to the correct MIDI interface.

 All objects are send to the default global Coordinate mapping set in DS100 module (#1).
 You can play directly with predefined trajectories.
 If you want to customize them, they are Curve2D in each Sequences>Mapping2D.